Business vs Brand: 7 Key Differences and How They Work Together

 Disclaimer: Some of the links below are affiliate links. i.e., if you sign up for their paid programs, I will get a commission, at no cost to you.
 Please rest assured that I only recommend software/ products I genuinely believe in, and trust to be good for you.

-Business vs brand: What’s the difference, and why should a business owner care?
+Business vs brand: What’s the difference?

 The basic premise of a business is that it has products or services to sell.